ginganinjar/ginganinjar-monash-assignment6/README.md

 Clone the folder onto your own computer by forking the repository and using the "Clone or download" button on github.

 Functionality
-This app saves previous searched locations in the local storage database and calls 3 api's to identify appropriate locations and then poll the API Ppenweathermap data.
+This app saves previous searched locations in the local storage database and calls 3 api's to identify appropriate locations and then poll the API Openweathermap data.
 Animations have been provided to give a more enjouable user interface on various weather predictions throughout the week.

 The intent of this APP is to provide a dynamic and sleek experience when searching for information relation to weather information.